-21. For contracts that afford both proportional and non-proportional reinsurance, allocate premiums and losses to their component parts.
+For contracts that afford both proportional and non-proportional reinsurance, allocate premiums and losses to their component parts.

-The Prior Row:
+Prior Row:

-22. Row 1 “Prior” row, Columns 4 through 11, should only reflect amounts paid or received in the current calendar year.
+In the prior row for losses and expenses paid and salvage and subrogation received (columns 4 through 10), report only losses and expenses paid and salvage and subrogation received in the current calendar year for all incurred years prior to the most recent ten years.

+Column 4 - 5 + 6 - 7 in the prior row equals column 10 - 9 in the Part 3 prior row.

+The unpaid losses and loss expenses on the prior row are the unpaid losses and loss expenses as of the annual statement date for all incurred years prior to the most recent ten years.

+The prior row should show the number of claims outstanding in the Summary and for all lines except Non-proportional assumed reinsurance – Property, Liability and Financial Lines.
+This row equals the number of claims outstanding as of the annual statement date for all incurred years prior to the most recent ten years.

+There is no reporting required on the prior row for earned premiums, incurred loss and loss expenses, loss and loss expense percentages, or the inter-company pooling participation percentages.

 SCHEDULE P – PARTS 1A THROUGH 1U

-1. Reporting entities should complete Schedule P in thousands only but must report all claim counts in whole numbers.

-2. The number of claims reported is to be cumulative by incurred year.
-The number of claims reported in each incurred year is equal to the number of open claims at the end of the current year plus cumulative claims closed with or without payment for current and previous calendar years.

-3. If the Company changes its method of counting claims, the new method should be disclosed in Schedule P Interrogatories, Interrogatory 6.

-Products Liability must be reported separately from Other Liability throughout the statement.
-This requires that companies separate and restate amounts previously reported as “Other Liability” into the appropriate parts of Schedule P and fully disclose amounts pertaining to “Products Liability.”

 “Claims-made Earned Premiums” shall include earned premiums arising from any policy where the predominant exposure is claims-made, but “Claims-made Earned Premiums” shall not include “Tail Earned Premiums.”

-“Occurrence Earned Premiums” are all premiums, which are not claims-made.
+“Occurrence Earned Premiums” are all premiums which are not claims-made.

 “Tail Earned Premiums” applicable to a claims-made insurance program are to be included in the occurrence Part for the respective line.